 Dr. Sharlene Ottley obtained her Bachelor’s degree in Audiology and Speech-Language Pathology from Andrews University.
 After completing her masters in Speech-Language Pathology at Gallaudet Univeristy with an emphasis in Pediatric Aural Rehabilitation, Dr. Ottley spent time in Mexico as a missionary, where she taught English and courses and completed coursework in Spanish.
 Dr. Ottley has worked in variety of outpatient, early intervention, and school based settings providing services to children from culturally and linguistically diverse backgrounds, including those with hearing loss and Spanish-English bilingual students.
 She completed her PhD in Communication Sciences and Disorders, with focus on children with cochlear implants from bilingual Spanish/English speaking homes.
 Dr. Ottley recently lead the Intensive Literacy Enrichment Activities for Diverse Populations (I-LEAD) program, funded by the American Speech-Language Hearing Association’s Office of Multicultural Affairs.
 This program was designed to meet the needs of diverse populations from low-income backgrounds with hearing loss, with a goal of improving access to services in this population.
 The primary goal was to employ a variety of interactive reading techniques in an intensive summer program in order to improve overall receptive and expressive vocabulary and language skills.
 Dr. Ottley has overseen and conducted a number of research projects related to language development and use and literacy development in children with hearing loss.

-Meredith Ouellette is the Director of Clinical Services at the Potomac River Clinic, as well as Assistant Head of School at The River School.
+Meredith Ouellette is the Director of Clinical Services at the Potomac River Clinic.
 Ms. Ouellette holds a BS from the University of Florida, specialized coursework in Communication Disorders from Howard University, and a Master of Science in Speech Language Pathology from Gallaudet University.
 She supervises all the clinical operations of both Potomac River Clinic and The River School, has experience providing individual speech and language therapy to children with hearing loss, and participates in clinical research projects relating to outcomes in children with cochlear implants.
 Ms. Ouellette has certification/training in cochlear implant rehabilitation; PROMPT Oral Motor Training; and in the evaluation and treatment of children with Apraxia of speech.
-She also serves as an adjunct faculty member at Gallaudet University and The George Washington University.
+She has served as an adjunct faculty member at Gallaudet University and The George Washington University.

 Dr. Reid holds a Bachelor of Arts in Psychology and Communication Studies and a Clinical Doctorate of Audiology (AuD) from the University of North Carolina at Chapel Hill.
 She participated in the OSEP Pediatric Training fellowship program, an interdisciplinary program focusing on the importance of facilitating relationships among speech pathology and audiology professionals when working with the pediatric population.
 Dr. Reid completed her externship at the Children’s Cochlear Implant Center at UNC, where her passion for early intervention and cochlear implants flourished.
 She serves as an American Cochlear Implant Alliance State Champion to advocate for cochlear implant coverage and best outcomes.
 Her areas of interest include: cochlear implant programming, expanded indications for cochlear implantation, and hearing aids.